President's Message and Biography

 For more than 60 years, the college has welcomed thousands of learners, and our students embody the incredible diversity of Southern Maryland.
 Our college community is united by our shared goals and aspirations and by our common belief in the power of knowledge to transform our lives, our future, and our world.

 Whatever form your college experience takes, wherever you would like it to lead, you can keep moving toward your goals at CSM.
-Take advantage of more than one hundred for-credit academic programs and hundreds of continuing education and workforce development courses.
+Take advantage of more than 100 for-credit academic programs and hundreds of continuing education and workforce development courses.
 I encourage you to explore all of your options by perusing our website or getting in touch with our admissions specialists.

 All of us here at CSM welcome you to this college community and look forward to accompanying you on your learning journey.
 Whatever brings you to the College of Southern Maryland, we are here to support you and help make your experience the best it can be.